bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - [Grid Scaler](https://github.com/UberV/scaleGrid) - Adds tool to help to set the Foundry grid on the background image - Review 2020 Sep 06 - Seems super helpful, but a number of issues exist.
 Defintely going to revist.
 - [Loot Sheet NPC 5E](https://github.com/jopeek/fvtt-loot-sheet-npc-5e) - Adds an additional NPC sheet which can be used for loot containers such as chests. - Review 2020 Sep 06 - This looks incredible but a number of outstanding issues has me putting this aside to revisit at a later date.
 - [Forien's Unidentified Items](https://github.com/Forien/foundryvtt-forien-unidentified-items) - Handle unidentified items and their identification. - Review 2020 Sep 06 - Love everything about this but don't have a need for it.
 Going to place this for re-review at a later time.
-- [Cozy Player](https://foundryvtt.com/packages/cozy-player/) - Token toolstips and Quality of Life enhancements - Review 2020 Sep 06 - Tons of usefull enhancements but a bit overkill.
+- [Cozy Player](https://foundryvtt.com/packages/cozy-player/) - Token toolstips and Quality of Life enhancements - Suggested by azath0ught on the FoundryVTT Subreddit - Review 2020 Sep 06 - Tons of usefull enhancements but a bit overkill.
 Some of the tooltip options that it can show seem unique to this module and I haven't seeen them elsewhere.
 There is an open issue to split the module so it's more granular, hopefully that happens.
 - [Group Initiative](https://foundryvtt.com/packages/group-initiative/) - Suggested by LorduFreeman on The Foundry Discord - Review 2020 Sep 06 - Great idea but seems to be broken (https://github.com/tonifisler/foundry-group-initiative/issues/4).
 - [Sheet To Token](https://foundryvtt.com/packages/sheet-to-token/) - Automatically updates an actor's Prototype Token to match its actor image when updated. - Suggested by jniezink on the FoundryVTT Subreddit - Review 2020 Sep 06 - Fantastic idea, but haven't actually needed it in practice so far.
+- [Permission Viewer](https://foundryvtt.com/packages/permission_viewer/) - Quickly see which entities (Journal entries, Actors, etc..) are visible to all players or visible to a specific player. - Suggested by KaKaRoTo on The Forge Discord and jniezink on the FoundryVTT Subreddit - Review 2020 Sep 06 - Love it, but the UI is so obtuse, I can't remember what each shape means and so it's not actually helpful.
-- [Cozy Player](https://foundryvtt.com/packages/cozy-player/) - Suggested by azath0ught on the FoundryVTT Subreddit
+- [Drag Upload](https://foundryvtt.com/packages/dragupload/) - Suggested by azath0ught on the FoundryVTT Subreddit - Review 2020 Sep 06 - In concept I like it, but has the potential for too many mistakes.
+- [Forien's Quest Log](https://foundryvtt.com/packages/forien-quest-log/) Provides comprehensive Quest Log system for players and Game Masters - Suggested by jniezink on the FoundryVTT Subreddit - Review 2020 Sep 06 - Looks awesome for a big epic game, but seems like overkill for the ones I'm running.
+Will revisit at a later date.
+- [Foundry VTT Macros Repository](https://github.com/foundry-vtt-community/macros) - Foundry community-contributed macros. - Review 2020 Sep 06 - Was looking into this to help out with thing like "Barbarian Rage" but I'd rather just wait at the moment and see if these start to sneak their way in without the need for Macro's.

 ## Modules Reviewed or Retired, and not in active use
 These modules are no longer used as they’ve become redundant to features provided by other modules, they caused other issues (e.g. lag), or there was nothing wrong with them but I just didn't find their use out weighed creating a more complex buildout.